 Propagation Websites

 Solarycycle24.com A great site from Kevin VE3EN full of resources regarding solar conditions.
-A lively forum is attached.
+If you're an F2 HF dx chaser, you may find his enthusiasm for geomagnetic storming a little tiresome.